-FSH produced by recombinant DNA technology (Gonal-f®) is available to promote ovulation in women planning to undergo in vitro fertilization (IVF) and other forms of assisted reproductive technology.
+In sexually-mature females, FSH (assisted by LH) acts on the follicle to stimulate it to release estrogens.FSH produced by recombinant DNA technology (Gonal-f®) is available to promote ovulation in women planning to undergo in vitro fertilization (IVF) and other forms of assisted reproductive technology.

 LH in males is also known as interstitial cell stimulating hormone (ICSH).